sovrynn/ecdo/0-FOUNDATION-THEORY/s1-to-s2/README.md

 ![rotational path](img/rotational-path.png "north pole rotation path")

+Then, the new poles would be:
+- New north pole: (-14, 31), South Africa
+- New south pole: (14, -149), Pacific Ocean

 ## Western and eastern pivot points

 These are the two points on the Earth's surface which don't have their rotation affected during S1 -> S2 (they continue to rotate along the normal 24-hour Earth rotational path).
 They are both on the equator, and lie on a single line that also goes through the center of the Earth.